 Jennie Z. Young, PhD, is the Executive Director of the Canadian Brain Research Strategy.
 She leads the development and implementation of a national strategy that will push the frontiers of brain science, for the benefit of all Canadians.
 Dr. Young brings a passion for the exceptional quality and collaborative nature of neuroscience and mental health research in Canada.
-Prior to CBRS, Dr. Young led the Research and Programs team at the Brain Canada Foundation where she managed their largest funded projects and worked on building partnerships with national and international non-profit organizations, health charities, federal and provincial government, as well as industry to develop national research funding programs.
+Prior to CBRS, Dr. Young led the Research and Programs team at the Brain Canada Foundation where she managed their largest funded projects and led partnerships with non-profits, health charities, and government agencies to develop national research funding programs.
 Dr. Young holds a PhD in Neuroscience from the University of Alberta and spent 14 years abroad at MIT serving as scientific chief-of-staff to Nobel Laureate Susumu Tonegawa and to Picower Institute Director Li-Huei Tsai, where she played a key role in ground-breaking discoveries in the fields of learning and memory and Alzheimer’s disease.

 Andrew Manitowabi (Mamaateshiins), BA, BBA, is the Indigenous Strategy Consultant for Brain Wellness at the Canadian Brain Research Strategy, where he seeks to incorporate the duality of Indigeneity and Western being into advocating with underrepresented, vulnerable, and disadvantaged Indigenous peoples.
 Guiding and learning from the Indigenous Knowledges Holders Group is key to ensuring meaningful, authentic, and transformative evolution occurs to achieve the vision set out by the CBRS.
 Affirming the utility of Indigenous Knowledge, while coveting ongoing Indigenous collaborations, will allow CBRS (and Canada as a whole) to truly shift the landscape of brain knowledge.
 Mr. Manitowabi has a lifelong affinity for gracing the voiceless, and the ability to shift paradigms and discourse.
 Mr. Manitowabi has worked at Indigenous organizations at the community and the provincial-territorial level.
 Concurrent to this position, he is the Anishinaabemowin Program Manager for Wiikwemkoong Unceded Territory, where he bridges Anishinaabe traditions and beliefs with current ways of living, regarding language revitalization.
 Mr. Manitowabi holds a BA in Criminology and First Nations Studies from Western University and a BBA from Laurentian University.